jleclanche/python-bna/README.md

 Configuration is stored in `~/.config/bna/bna.conf`.
 You can pass a different config path with `bna --config=~/.bna.conf` for example.

+## Installation

+Make sure you have Python 3 installed.
+Here Python 3 is on the path as `python3`.

+Set up python virtual environment and activate it inside a directory of your
+choice:

+    $ python3 -m venv .env && source ./.env/bin/activate

+Install the package

+    $ pip install bna

+In the activated virtual environment directory, `bna` will be available for running commands.

+    $ bna --version

+When finished, you can deactivate the virtual environment.

+    $ deactivate

 ### Creating a new authenticator